launchdarkly/c-client-sdk/DOCS.md

 void LDClientFlush(LDClient *client);
 ```

 Send any pending events to the server.
-They will normally be flushed after a
-timeout, but may also be flushed manually.
+They will normally be flushed after a timeout, but may also be flushed manually.
+This operation does not block.

 ```C
 void LDClientSetOffline(LDClient *);